Search

 In our Tuna, Coconut, and Sardines plants, we reclaim condensate, turning what would be waste into a resource.
 For instance, the water from softener backwash finds new life in washing processes, and we employ water recycling in our vacuum filling machines.
 In our Meat business, we’re making significant strides in water conservation by reusing cooling water from previous cycles.
 We use reverse osmosis systems across our business units to reuse water wherever feasible.

-In 2024, total water withdrawal increased by 21%, resulting in a 0.22CBM/mt increase in water intensity.
-This was due to high production volumes and improved data collection.
+In 2025, total water withdrawal increased by 9%, resulting in a 0.05CBM/mt increase in water intensity.
+This was due to the addition of CPAVI Tangub to the reporting scope.
 CNPF continues to pursue various initiatives to reduce our water demand, utilize alternative water sources, and recycle water as much as practicable.

 Water intensity is calculated as total water withdrawal divided by total product volume produced in mt.
 This metric means that for every mt of product manufactured in 2024, CNPF withdrew 9.99 cubic meters of water.